-We continue to develop a range of new curriculum to support the Hinkley Point C project as it transitions into the Mechanical Electrical phase.
-New curriculum is delivered in a new Centre of Mechanical Excellence at our Construction Skills and Innovation Centre and our Welding Centre of Excellence.
-This ranges from employer funded skills testing and reskilling programmes, through to full apprenticeship programmes.
+We continue to deliver a range of new curriculum to support the Hinkley Point C project as it continues.
+Curriculum is delivered in specialist centres such as the Centre of Mechanical Excellence at our Construction Skills and Innovation Centre and our Welding Centre of Excellence at our Bridgwater campus.
+This ranges from employer funded skills testing and re-skilling programmes, through to full apprenticeship programmes.